 How you can help.

 As a manager, you may have employees who experience mental health difficulties.
 As soon as you notice that an employee is having mental health difficulties, talk to them as putting in place support can help prevent them becoming more unwell.
 If the person does not want to speak to you, suggest they speak to someone else, for example someone from your employee assistance programme, occupational health or their GP.

 If an employee goes off sick, lack of contact or involvement from their manager may mean they feel isolated, forgotten or unable to return leading to claims of constructive dismissal.
 Therefore it is important to check in with them regularly to keep them informed about what is going on, including social events and providing reassurance.
 When they are ready, you should discuss their return to work and reintegration into the workplace beforehand and develop a plan so they can ease into work again before returning to their normal duties.

 Prevention is better than Cure.

 If you want to know more about your obligations towards employees, we recommend you take advice from an employment specialist or mental health charity.
 Did you know there is a unique benefit that you can offer which helps build employees resilience to stress and improve their mental health?

 At social circle, we pride ourselves on looking after our members physical and psychological well-being through our diverse range of fun activities for individuals who want to connect with other like-minded professionals.

-Our Wellbeing package allows employers to provide this unique benefit which allows employees the freedom to enjoy their downtime whilst being rewarded by their employer.
+Our Wellbeing package allows employers to provide this unique benefit which allows employees the freedom to enjoy their downtime.
+Do contact us for more information.